akaBryanYT/NeetCodeAnki/README.md

 * Only use Good or Again (pass/fail) if you want to use LowKey Anki settings (recommended).
 * If you are a beginner, the deck moves in order on the NeetCode roadmap.
 The order is listed down below.
 Study 1-2 Data Structures at a time until you get to the next data structure on the deck.
 * Study daily and finish reviews and new cards as given.
 (You may set new cards/day to 1 or 2 if its too overwhelming at first to build the habit).

+* Note: I would recommend studying youtube videos in your programming language for the current new section you are studying, and the next one.
+If you want you may also study the previous section concurrently.
+Never study more than 3 data structures at a time, so as to not overwhelm yourself.
+Anki handles the pattern recognition and review for you mainly.

 ## Regular Card Structure
 Front                            |Hint                           |Back